 Pagans, I’m not going to force Christianity on you.
 Feel free to read the stories and essays posted here with complete confidence that you can, with diligence, maintain your pagan notions.
 However, if you do stumble into Truth and decide to seek Jesus, that’s a bonus for you!

-Third, there is a Bible Study.
+The other site is a Bible Study.
 Writing stories like “The Fifth Commandment” are definitely done with Bible study and I did a large amount of studying the Bible to write “The Priesthood of All Believers” for the Forever Stone site; however, I sometimes take a look at specific books of the Bible and write some comments about them.

-So, there’s a lot of content here.
-This site was officially launched in July of 2019.
 Some of the things posted here were written many years ago.
 Others are very recent.
 And it’s a lot of work to keep adding to all three sections.
 But it’s also fun.
 Plus, I truly believe I’m writing what the Lord wants me to write.
 That makes it even more fun.

 On phones & tablets, near the top of the page, the standard three bar menu icon should be visible.
 The category menu and other information usually appears when you scroll all the way down the page.